AbstractSDK/abstract/modules/contracts/apps/croncat/README.md

 # CronCat App module

-The CronCat app module is used to automate abstract account actions or other modules
+The CronCat app module is used to automate Abstract Account actions or other modules

 ## Features
 - Communication with [croncat contracts](https://docs.cron.cat/docs/deployed-contracts/)